haxacloruro/RegularExpressions_Week10/README.md

 - Regular expressions are often abbreviated as `regex`.
 - Regular expression syntax can be used in a variety of different programs and contexts, including Python, Sublime, `grep`, and `sed`.

+## Regex Tutorial Jupyter Notebook

+All of the example code that follows can be found in the `regexTutorial` Jupyter notebook in this repository.

 ## Importing and Using the `re` Module

 The `re` module gives us the ability to use regular expression syntax in Python code.
 To use this functionality, we'll need to start by importing it